electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

 Mac Users: Please refer to the special instructions in the ReadMe_MacUsers.txt file if you need assistance!

-Linux and Unix Users: The EFG2 software has been successfully tested on Fedora Core
+Linux and Unix Users: The EFG2 Data Importer has been successfully tested on Fedora Core
 5. If you use a different operating system, configuration will likely be tricky.
 For those of you not using a recent version of Fedora/Red Hat, we recommend that you download and install the applications listed below directly from the product websites rather than using any packaged versions your specific your operating system may provide.
 ***************

-*NOTE* Do not proceed with the EFG2 installation until you verify that all of the following applications are installed on the server:
+*NOTE* Do not proceed with the EFG Data Importer installation until you verify that all of the following applications are installed on the server:

 1) Java Runtime Environment 1.5 or later